brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 ## Focusing on MailMate-ish features

-To keep this post to a sort-of-tolerable length, we'll look at the two apps' features that are most likely to appeal to MailMate users.
+To keep this post to a sort-of-tolerable length, we'll look primarily at the two apps' features that are most likely to appeal to MailMate users.
 After all, any decent-quality iOS email app can deftly handle multiple accounts, accept some limited degree of look-and-feel customization, and so forth.
 So let's deal, instead, with the stuff an email power user expects beyond such pedestrian capabilities.

 ### Organizational powers